wesleydonald/MTRN4231/README.md

 Closed-Loop Interaction: The system operates in an autonomous loop, making it highly interactive.
 It continuously monitors the board state with its camera.
 Once it detects that the human player has made a move, it automatically triggers its own decision-making and motion-planning sequence, creating a seamless, turn-based game experience without needing any button presses.

 # Contributors and Roles
-List team members and their responsibilities.
+All group members were involved in all aspects of the project, however the main roles ended up as follows;

-Ryan - Computer Vision, End effector design, Moveit constraints
+Ryan - Computer Vision, End effector design, Moveit constraints.

-Sherry - End effector package, UDRF + Launch files
+Sherry - End effector package, UDRF + Launch files.

-Wesley - End effector CAD, Moveit path planning
+Wesley - Gameplay Logic, End effector CAD, Moveit path planning.

 ---